Family & Dependents

 A veteran who died from any cause while such service-connected disability was in existence.
 A servicemember forcibly detained or interned in line of duty by a foreign government or power.
 A servicemember who is hospitalized or receiving outpatient treatment for a service connected permanent and total disability and is likely to be discharged for that disability.
 This change is effective December 23, 2006.

-DEA recipients may also be eligible for a tuition waiver under the state War-Orphan statute.
+DEA recipients may also be eligible for a tuition waiver under the state waiver of tuition KRS 164 statute.
 For more information check out the Kentucky Department of Veterans Affairs website or view this powerpoint decision-making chart to help determine eligibility.